Skip to content

 Default values

-The default configuration is defined as DEFAULT_CONFIG in the Python implementation:
+The default configuration is defined as follows:

 export const DEFAULT_CONFIG: OrchestratorConfig = {